-- If the project encompasses a complex or technical work environment, what is this environment? - a.
+- d.
+With such a tight site, the construction work will need to be accomplished in a wellorchestrated manner and early involvement will allow time for thorough planning of loading and unloading materials, staging, phasing, and scheduling.
+All this information can then be captured and placed in the various bid packages to better define scope, better scheduling, and more favorable pricing. - If the project encompasses a complex or technical work environment, what is this environment? - a.
 The project is located in a densely populated, single-family residential environment. - b.
-The expansion of the electrical room and replacement of the existing switch gear and expansion and repair of existing fire suppression, and replacement of the fire alarm and lighting systems will require careful planning to minimize impact to on-going operations and planned construction activities.
-Phasing of these construction activities will be critical to not compromise life safety requirements for building occupants. - c.
-There are many trees along the property, so material delivery, unloading and staging becomes a complex component to the project. - If the project requires specialized work on a building that has historical significance, why is the building of historical significance and what is the specialized work that must be done?
+The project has a number of topographical and geotechnical challenges to address. - c.
+All the major utility systems need replacement.
+Phasing this work so that it does not impact the other construction activities and on-site activities is critical.
+Many subcontractors will require power or water in order to perform their scope of work and phases will need to be planned to accommodate utility requirements during construction. - d.
+There are many trees along the streets so material delivery, unloading and staging becomes a complex component to the project. - e.
+The site is adjacent to Seattle Parks and Recreations, Sacajawea Playground.
+Planned construction activities will need to be coordinated with SPR during design so that community use of the playground is maintained. - If the project requires specialized work on a building that has historical significance, why is the building of historical significance and what is the specialized work that must be done?